illusivegit/Opentelemetry_Observability_Lab/IMPLEMENTATION-GUIDE.md

     "job",
     "level",
     "service_instance_id",     # ← NEW
-    "service_name"             # ← NEW - The one we wanted!
+    "service_name"             # ← NEW - The desired label!
   ]
 }
 ```